Diploma in E-Counselling and Telephone Counselling

 All students are well-supported by:

-counselling, assisting people to provide welfare and support services to
+• Confidence to provide welfare and support services ethically and professionally

 The principles of recovery-oriented mental health practices are to develop: